vamsiramakrishnan/TrafficSignRecognition/README.md

   2. Locally centering the image around the mean
   3. Normalizing using Standard Deviation
   4. Use Histogram Equalization

+* Training Data needs to be Scaled and Normalized , Extended , Also Augmented , Balanced
+* It is sufficient to scale and normalize the validation & test data

+### Scaling and Normalization ####
+* CLAHE ( Contrast Limited Adaptive Histogram Equalization )  for normalizing the image dataset as per recommendations from reviewer.
+It is observed that the CLAHE normalization itself scales the image so there is no need to scale the image separately

+### Types of augmentation techniques & rationale
+* We want our network to be invariant to scale , rotations, color and lighting conditions .
+Hence
+* Zoom, Rotation , Shear , Brightness Distrubance , Gaussian noise , color inversion etc.

 # Augment Data
 * Use batch iteration to process data.